sobamchan/sobamchan.github.io/_posts/2023-05-31-llms-summarization.md

 This is unaccepted for many applications, e.g., where users can't interact with models to actually make them to generate summaries, e.g., [my paper tldr pages](https://sotaro.io/tldrs).

 So I at the moment in my opinion if there are datasets which fit the application needs, it is safer to take fine-tuned models.

+### Evaluate models by models

+(Still thinking...)

+If you have a LLM which can evaluate other models (almost) zero-shot, can't this LLM just generate "perfect" summaries? (ref. paper 5)